InfoAmazonia/jeo-plugin/docs/map-block.md

 ## Visualizing a map into a post

-If your map has more than one layer, you can swap them and select which one do you want to see,depending on the map layer settings.
+If your map has more than one layer, you can swap them and select which one do you want to see, depending on the map layer settings.
 [Check out more about map layers here](layer-post.md)

 ![Swapping layers - Example 1](img/swapping-layers-example1.png)